davidmarknelson/share-family-recipes-api/README.md

 # Food Auth Api

+### Installation Guide
+Download or clone project.
+Run `npm install`.
+Create an `.env` file.
+Copy variables from `.env.default` to your `.env` file.
+Create an account at SendGrid, or Ethereal for testing and development, and fill in the related environment variables.
+Create a test and development database and have them running in a separate window.
+Add a code to `ADMIN_CODE` and a time in millisecond to `JWT_EXPIRATION_TIME`.
+Run `npm run api-dev` for development.

 ### Environment Variables
 `NODE_ENV` is set to `development` or `production`.
 `PORT` is set to whatever port you want.